aismaniotto/TrucoScorerClassic/README.md

 # TrucoScorerClassic

-A simple and classic truco scorer app, made with Xamarin.Forms
+A simple and classic truco scorer app, made with .NET MAUI